Over 40 Bike Trails, 300+ Miles

 Past Harrell, a bridge crosses the Little Econ linking to residential neighborhoods.
 The trail continues along the river before going under the SR 417 expressway.
 Past SR 417 is an open ride, including a stretch along powerlines, before arriving at the underpass at N. Econlockhatchee Trail (roadway).
 About 300 feet after going under the road, a "Welcome" sign is across from a path to the right.
 This leads to a parking area off N. Econlockhatchee Trail (next to Riverside Preparatory Academy).

-Past N. Econlockhatchee Trail (roadway), the Little Econ Greenway (bike trail) becomes more scenic as it merges with the river, plus a loop past another dam.
+Past N. Econlockhatchee Trail (roadway), the Little Econ Greenway (bike trail) becomes more scenic as it merges with the river, crossing on the Horseshoe Bridge where the river runs under SR 50.
 This is a pleasant ride along the water, with benches and picnic pavilions.
 Just after the Dean Road underpass, the trail arrives at Blanchard Park.

-Leaving Blanchard Park, the river turns to the north as the Little Econ Greenway continues straight past the YMCA and follows Jay Blanchard Trail to Rouse Road.
+Past Michaels Dam, the Little Econ River turns to the north while the Little Econ Greenway continues east past the Blanchard Park YMCA Family Center.
+From here, it follows Jay Blanchard Trail (a roadway) to the park entrance, proceeding to Rouse Road.
 From this point, the bike trail becomes less of a recreational trail and more of a commuter trail.

-After crossing Rouse Road, the Greenway continues along the roadway a short distance before going off road again.
+After crossing Rouse Road, the Greenway continues along the roadway a short distance before going off road again and across a boardwalk.
 It passes behind University High School and then as a wide sidewalk along Lokanotosa Road to the terminus at Alafaya Trail.
-The University of Central Florida is a short distance up busy Alafaya Trail (bicycle lanes only, if you dare).
-Ultimately the trail will connect with the University.
+The University of Central Florida is a short distance up busy Alafaya Trail (bicycle lanes only, if you dare - or use the sidewalk).
+Ultimately, the trail will connect to the University.

-The Little Econolockhatchee River is a tributary of the Econlockhatchee River.
-From its source in Orlando south of SR 50, it runs1 8 miles to the Econlockhatchee in Oviedo.
+The Little Econlockhatchee River is a tributary of the Econlockhatchee River.
+From its source in Orlando south of SR 50, it runs 18 miles to the Econlockhatchee in Oviedo.
 With 5 dams for flood control, much of the river along the Greenway is more of a canal.
-Paddling is available along a short section here, but the river becomes narrow and winding through the floodplain downstream.
+Paddling is possible along a short section here, but the river downstream becomes too narrow and winding through the floodplain forest.

 See all bike trails in Orange County